sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_advanced.rst

     Gam^1_22 = -1/rh
     Gam^2_12 = 1/rh

-:math:`\nabla_g` is the connection involved in differential operators:
+The Levi-Civita connection :math:`\nabla_g` is the connection involved in the standard differential operators:

 ::